-The Exelby Green Dragon is currently closed under current Coronavirus legislation.
+The Exelby Green Dragon is currently OPEN under current Coronavirus legislation.

 For current information on services at the pub please visit the pub website CLICK HERE

 Exelby Green Dragon Community Pub Ltd is doing all it can to help our tenants, Tom and Becci whilst continuing to support the community of Exelby and beyond - please keep a lookout in the News section of this website and our Facebook Channel for latest updates.